-Arsenal are reported to have identified Saint-Etienne centre-back William Saliba as a top transfer target for the summer – but how do his stats compare to the Gunners’ existing options at the back?
+Arsenal appear set to sign Saint-Etienne centre-back William Saliba – but how do his stats compare to the Gunners’ existing options at the back?

 The north Londoners picked up seven more points in Unai Emery’s first season in charge in the Premier League than they had managed in Arsene Wenger’s final campaign, despite scoring one goal fewer and conceding exactly the same number.

-In an effort to improve again next season, Emery has targeted Saliba to freshen up his backline, according to Goal, and here are how the 18-year-old’s basic stats look against those of Shkodran Mustafi, Sokratis, Laurent Koscielny and Rob Holding.
+In an effort to improve again next season, Emery has targeted Saliba to freshen up his backline, and here are how the 18-year-old’s basic stats look against those of Shkodran Mustafi, Sokratis, Laurent Koscielny and Rob Holding.

 Big numbers in terms of defensive actions are not necessarily the sign of a good player – in fact, the opposite is generally true when it comes to tackles – and Saliba’s average of 2.0 per game is on a par with that of Mustafi and not much higher than Sokratis’ average of 1.7 per game.

-Koscielny’s average of 1.1 per game can perhaps be put down to his extra experience, while 23-year-old Holding also made only 1.1 per game in his 10 appearances this season.
+Koscielny’s average of 1.1 per game can perhaps be put down to his extra experience, while 23-year-old Holding also made only 1.1 per game in his 10 appearances.